 The structure of the conjugate Seychelles/Indian passive margins

-Given the potential significance of these results we conducted a numerical modelling study and showed that the volume of rift-related magmatism generated depends not only on the mantle temperature but, to a similar degree, on the rift history.
-This conclusion is important as the thermal history of continental margins directly affects subsidence and hence the development of hydrocarbon reserves.
+Given the potential significance of these results we conducted a numerical modelling study and showed that the volume of rift-related magmatism generated depends not only on the mantle temperature but, to a similar degree, on the rift history (the rate and timing of the extension relative to the arrival of the mantle plume).
+This conclusion is important as the thermal history of continental margins directly affects subsidence and hence the development of mineral reserves.

 Armitage, J. J. and J. S. Collier (2017).
 The thermal structure of volcanic passive margins, Petroleum Geoscience.
 10.1144/petgeo2016-101 (doi)